joelwembo/prodxcloud-cdk-ts-api-gateway-Poc/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to prodxcloud CDK Infrastructure project

 This is a blank project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands

+cdk init app --language typescript

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile